 The Survey on Household Income and Wealth (SHIW) was begun in the 1960s to gather data on the incomes and savings of Italian households.
 Over the years, the survey has grown in scope and now includes wealth and other aspects of households' economic and financial behaviour, including, for instance, the payment methods employed.

-The survey results are published regularly in the Bank of Italy's Supplements to the Statistical Bulletin - Survey on Household Income and Wealth.
+The survey results are published regularly in the Bank of Italy's Statistic series - Survey on Household Income and Wealth.
 The data on households is freely available, in anonymous form, for further processing and research.

 Additional material on the Survey is available on the Bank of Italy’s website.
 It includes a description of the Historical Archives and the variables they contain, as well as information on the panel component of the sample and the questionnaires used in each edition of the Survey.
-An Excel file with the time series for a large set of economic indicators is available in the section ‘Tables of main results’.
+An Excel file with the time series for a large set of economic indicators is available in the section Survey results.
 Data on the main economic indicators are also available to the Statistical Database (BDS).